Roblox-Thot/Roblox-Thot/README.md

 - 🔭 I’m currently working on random projects
 - 📫 How to reach me: [Telegram], [TikTok], [Discord], [V3rm], [Keybase], and [Twitter]
 - 🌍 Site(s) I own: [Vxpe.zip], [Embedding.mov]
-- 💰 Donate: DM me on Discord to donate any [Crypto]!
+- 💰 Donate: DM me on [Discord] to donate any [Crypto]!
 - 😄 Pronouns: Any are fine I could care less
-- ⚡ Fun fact: I hate my self :)
+- ⚡ Fun fact: I hate my self too :)

 <!-- - 📁 All my old archived projects are on [@RobloxThot]-->
 </div>